The City of Vaudreuil-Dorion pays attention to landscaping and is particularly innovative in the area of horticulture.

 For community initiatives and sustainable development, we earned 160 out of 160!
 The adjudicating panel especially liked our insect hotel, the little free libraries, the inclusion of artwork in the urban landscape, and winter landscaping initiatives such as converting shrub and tree covers into huge Christmas gifts and using discarded Christmas trees to decorate city parks—proof that horticultural efforts are not just for summer.

 Our four-star score is valid for three years.
-The next competition is scheduled for summer 2018.

 Watch horticulture videoclips (in French) filmed in these gardens.